-The Reserve’s staff is committed to protecting our 5865 acres of natural resources and cultural heritage.
-Annual work plans are designed to safeguard the Reserve from wildfire, invasion by non-native species, erosion, overgrazing, abandoned research infrastructure and other threats to the Reserve’s viability.
-Cultural restoration projects recently renovated three of the Field Station’s historic structures – the Hay Barn, the Ranch House and the Art Studio.
+The Reserve’s staff is committed to protecting our 5,865 acres of natural resources and cultural heritage.
+Annual planning occurs to safeguard the Reserve from wildfire, invasion by non-native species, erosion, overgrazing, abandoned research infrastructure and other threats to the Reserve.
+Cultural restoration projects recently renovated three of the Field Station’s historic structures – the hay barn, the ranch house and the studio.

-At the Reserve, science and education intersect simultaneously with pastoral uses: 15% of the Reserve’s acreage is earmarked for private market agriculture production.
-This allows agricultural ventures including organic row crop and stone fruit farming and seasonal cattle grazing, managed through University of California lease agreements.
+At the Reserve, science and education intersect and interact with pastoral uses; 15% of the Reserve’s acreage is earmarked for private market agriculture production.
+This allows agricultural ventures from organic row crop and stone fruit farming to seasonal cattle grazing, all managed through University of California lease agreements.

 A use agreement brokered in 2007 allowed the Las Cumbres Observatory to build and operate a privately operated Observatory at the Reserve.
 Since its commissioning in 2010 the telescope has been used remotely on 90% of clear usable nights.
 Several impressive astrophotography images have been published in national journals and over 1000 hours of scientific, educational and public viewing time have been made possible.